Baycurrent Classic odds, picks, predictions from proven model

 SportsLine's model simulated the 2025 Baycurrent Classic 10,000 times and revealed its PGA Tour golf picks for Yokohama Country Club

 There are just five PGA Tour events left this year, starting with the 2025 Baycurrent Classic.
-It tees off on Thursday from Yokohama Country Club in Japan, with many of the tour's best players being joined by those from the Japan Golf Tour.
+It tees off at 5:45 p.m.
+ET on Wednesday from Yokohama Country Club in Japan, marking the first time this course will host this event.
+Many of the tour's best players are being joined by those from the Japan Golf Tour, with this tournament being an unofficial event on the latter.
 Unlike many other FedEx Cup Fall events, the Baycurrent Classic 2025 field is stacked with big names like Xander Schauffele, Collin Morikawa, Wyndham Clark and Hideki Matsuyama.

 It is Schauffele who tops the 2025 Baycurrent Classic odds board at +1000.
 Both Morikawa (+1600) and Matsuyama (+1800) are past winners of this tournament, while Clark is a +3500 golf longshot, as is Max Homa.
 Nico Echavarria, who won this event last year, is a massive PGA longshot and comes in at +8000 to utilize in Baycurrent Classic bets.
 Before locking in any 2025 Baycurrent Classic picks, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.